rafalp/Misago/docs/SetupMaintenance.md

 ## Installing Misago

 Misago installation is three step process.
-First you compare your server's specification to check if will be able to run Misago.
+First you compare your server's specification to check if it will be able to run Misago.
 Next you setup Misago and all extra services required for it to function like e-mails, database and automatic maintenance tasks.
 Finally you get your site running and accessible for your users.

 ### Requirements